Dopant-induced stabilization of three-dimensional charge order in cuprates: Structural pinning effect

 The coupling is bidirectional: a pre-existing lattice distortion can template or pin the electronic stripes and domain walls.
 For example, Ba doping in La$_{2-x}$Ba$_x$CuO$_4$ stabilizes a low-temperature tetragonal octahedral tilt that reduces the in-plane symmetry and pins the stripes in one direction: static charge stripes emerge only when this tilt is present and are suppressed when the tilt is reduced by external pressure~\cite{fabbris2013local}.
 Separately, in Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$, the stripe order domain walls prefer to stay away from the oxygen dopants to minimize the total energy \cite{jin2024first}.

-We now consider Pr dopants in YBCO7.
+Next, we consider Pr dopants in YBCO7.
 For Ba site Pr doping, neighboring ions relax toward the Pr ion as shown in Fig.~\ref{fig:distortion}(b), producing a lattice displacement much larger in magnitude than those generated by the electronic stripes themselves.
 The inward motion is easy to understand and is due to Pr$^{3+}$ being smaller than Ba$^{2+}$ \cite{Shannon:a12967}.
-If the electronic domain wall centers itself on the dopant, the preferred atomic motions generated by both are in the same direction and reinforce each other to lower the total energy: consequently, we find that charge stripes lock to this template and their domain walls are pinned at the dopant positions, as illustrated in Fig.~\ref{fig:DFT_charge_order}(e).
+If the electronic domain wall were to center itself on the dopant, the preferred atomic motions generated by both would be in the same direction and would reinforce each other to lower the total energy: consequently, we find that charge stripes lock to this template and the domain walls are pinned at the dopant positions, as illustrated in Fig.~\ref{fig:DFT_charge_order}(e).
 Any attempt to shift a domain wall within a CuO$_2$ layer must overcome the additional dopant pinning energy, consistent with the larger energy cost reported in Fig.~\ref{fig:DFT_charge_order}(h).

 By contrast, Pr substitution at the Y site pushes the surrounding lattice outward, as shown in Fig.~\ref{fig:distortion}(c), because Pr$^{3+}$ is larger than Y$^{3+}$~\cite{Shannon:a12967}.
 When the domain wall is centered on the dopant, these dopant-induced atomic displacements oppose those favored by the domain wall.
 As a result, electronic domain walls tend to avoid Y-substituted dopant sites (see Fig.~\ref{fig:DFT_charge_order}(f)).
-Once a domain wall has bypassed the dopants and relocated to the ``clean'' regions of the CuO$_2$ layer, displacing it in one CuO$_2$ layer relative to the adjacent one (see Fig.~\ref{fig:DFT_charge_order}(i)) incurs only a small energy cost—comparable to that in pure YBCO7 (compare Figs.~\ref{fig:DFT_charge_order}(g) and (i)).
+Once a domain wall has bypassed the dopants and relocated to the ``clean'' regions of the CuO$_2$ layer, displacing it in one CuO$_2$ layer relative to the adjacent one (see Fig.~\ref{fig:DFT_charge_order}(i)) incurs only a small energy cost that is comparable to that in pure YBCO7 (compare Figs.~\ref{fig:DFT_charge_order}(g) and (i)).

+We point out the implications of our findings on charge ordering (CO) in Pr doped YBCO.
+Fig.~\ref{fig:distortion} clarifies that the formation of electronic domain walls and/or the introduction of Pr dopants create static local structural distortions (i.e., atomic displacements) and necessarily create inhomogeneity in the spatial charge distribution.
+When these dopants and/or domain walls order periodically in space, as they do in the lowest energy predicted structures, we necessarily find long-ranged and static 3D CO (and spin ordering).